 The RANZCOG Endometriosis eLearning Module provides comprehensive coverage of endometriosis symptoms, management, and the whole-person patient care pathway.
 With an estimated 700,000 or more Australians with endometriosis, and delay from onset to diagnosis of 7 to 12 years, this free resource aims to improve time to diagnosis and effective management for better patient outcomes for all Pain Specialists with an interest in women’s health.

-An online educational resource from the World Federation of the Societies of Anaesthesiologists (WFSA) which aims to support anaesthesia training throughout the world, particularly in areas where the access to journals and learning materials is limited.
+An online educational resource from the World Federation of Societies of Anaesthesiologists (WFSA) which aims to support anaesthesia training throughout the world, particularly in areas where access to journals and learning materials is limited.

 As a result of his personal experience, Martin Bromiley founded the Clinical Human Factors Group in 2007.
 This group brings together experts, clinicians and enthusiasts who have an interest in placing the understanding of human factors at the heart of improving patient safety.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.